 (9:10) and shewedst signs and wonders upon Pharaoh…

 (9:11) And didst divide the sea before them, so that they went through the midst of the sea on the dry land…

 (9:12) Moreover thou leddest them in the day by a cloudy pillar; and in the night by a pillar of fire, to give them light in the way wherein they should go.

 (9:13) Thou camest down also upon mount Sinai, and speakest with them from heaven, and gavest them right judgments, and true laws, and good statutes and commandments:

 (9:14) and madest known unto them thy holy sabbath (Jesus claimed He was Lord of the Sabbath Mt 12:8, Mk 2:28, Lk 6:5), and commandedst them precepts, statutes, and laws, by the hand of Moses thy servant:

 (9:15) and gavest them bread from heaven for their hunger, and broughtest forth water for them out of the rock for their thirst, and promisedst them that they should go in to possess the land which thou hadst sworn to give them.

-There are many faiths (i.e. Muslims and Jews) that do not believe Jesus appeared at all in the Old Testament, let alone the Pentateuch (the first five books of the Bible).
-What an amazing witnessing opportunity we can have if we are able to prove that Jesus was indeed the God who made a covenant with Abraham, and Jacob (Israel), led the Israelites in the desert, and appeared as God in so many other places in the Old Testament as well!
+There are many faiths (i.e. Jews and Muslims) that do not believe Jesus appeared at all in the Old Testament, let alone in the Pentateuch (the first five books of the Bible).
+What an amazing witnessing opportunity we can have if we are able to prove that Jesus was indeed the God who made a covenant with Abraham, Isaac, and Jacob (Israel), who set the Israelites free from captivity in Egypt, who led them in the desert, who was the “burning bush,” and who appeared as God in so many other places in the Old Testament as well!